Cohort V (2024):

 Familial hypercholesterolemia (FH) is a genetic condition that causes high cholesterol.
 Left untreated, it leads to premature heart attacks, strokes, and death.
 FH is more common in Northern New England due to a well-documented “founder effect” resulting from the high frequency of FH in French Canadians who emigrated during the industrial revolution.
 This project represents a joint collaboration between Dartmouth and the Family Heart Foundation and identified undiagnosed individuals with “probable” FH and engaged them in evaluation and treatment.

-Learn more about this project through the new website.
+Learn more about this project through the new website and a recent grand rounds presentation.

 Returning Home: Improving Post-Incarceration Care Transitions